stuerp/foo_vis_spectrum_analyzer/docs/README.md

 `Artwork type`

-Determines which artwork will be displayed on the graph background.
+Determines which artwork will be displayed on the graph background or will be used to extract colors from.

 `No. artwork colors`